madetech/handbook/guides/it/Hardware.md

 Standard laptop specs will be reviewed annually, and as and when Apple change their specs.
 The last review was November 2021.

-If there is an issue with your laptop please email [support@systemagic.co.uk](mailto:support@systemagic.co.uk)
+If there is an issue with your laptop please email [our IT support.](mailto:itsupport@madetech.com)

 ## Laptop replacement cycles